-Getting involved with The Undergraduate Neuroscience Society (TUNS) is a great way to find out about neuroscience in general and about neuroscience research at UM.
-All neuroscience, biology, psychology, and other interested students are encouraged to join TUNS.
+Getting involved with Nu Rho Psi is a great way to find out about neuroscience in general and about neuroscience research at UM.
+All neuroscience, biology, psychology, and other interested students are encouraged to attend meetings and events.
 Interacting with other students will help you establish a network of resources and friendships.
-The advisor for TUNS is the Director of the Undergraduate Neuroscience Program, Helen Bramlett, Ph.D.
-For more information contact the TUNS President, Roxanne Mayrand, at r.mayrand@umiami.edu.
+The advisor for the Honor Society is the Director of the Undergraduate Neuroscience Program, Helen Bramlett, Ph.D.